thoughtbot/superglue/docs/react-redux.md

 Your `Application` component entry point inherits from this component.
 It performs setup of redux, UJS, and other functionality when rendered.
-This would be created for you if you used Breezy's generators.
+This would be created for you if you used Superglue's generators.
 Components that inherits from `ApplicationBase` will not work without implementing the following methods:

-- `mapping` override this and return a [mapping](https://github.com/thoughtbot/Breezy/blob/main/breezy_rails/lib/install/templates/web/application.js) between your `prop` templates to the page component.
+- `mapping` override this and return a [mapping](https://github.com/thoughtbot/Superglue/blob/main/superglue_rails/lib/install/templates/web/application.js) between your `prop` templates to the page component.
 - `visitAndRemote` override this and return an object with `visit` and `remote`.
 If you used the generators, a customizable one has been created for you in